Introducing Eggs to Babies

 This is quite common, so please do not despair if it does happen.
 It does not mean your baby will never eat eggs, just that they need a few more opportunities (it can take up to 21 attempts) and possibly a different texture to try.
 Do not be afraid to try a variety of styles from scrambled, to fried (in a healthy oil).
 You can also check out my Egg and Spinach Cups for a different idea.

-In my best selling starting solids book, The Nourished Baby, I have a whole section on allergenic foods, how and when to introduce them - including a complete week-by-week plan to help take a lot of the thinking (and worry) out for you!
-In addition my Baby and Toddler Cookbook has both a number of helpful ideas to include eggs for babies and toddlers as well as some egg-free alternatives if your little one does have an egg allergy - like the tofu scramble pictured below (top right).
+In my new book, The Nourished Baby, I have a whole section on allergenic foods, how and when to introduce them - including a complete week-by-week plan to help take a lot of the thinking (and worry) out for you!
+Available in all book stores nation wide and online (two day delivery).
+I also talk a lot about allergenic foods in my presentations on my National Tour which is also your chance to ask me all your questions!

 Happy Egg Eating,